furmangg/automating-azure-sql-dw/README.md

 This pipeline executes the command under your ADF Managed Service Identity (MSI).
 Thus that MSI must be granted proper permissions as explained in the instructions for BackupAzureSQLDW above.

+#### PauseAzureSQLDWIfNoQueriesRunning

+The [ADFv2/PauseAzureSQLDWIfNoQueriesRunning.json](https://raw.githubusercontent.com/furmangg/automating-azure-sql-dw/master/ADFv2/PauseAzureSQLDWIfNoQueriesRunning.json) file contains an Azure Data Factory v2 pipeline which pauses your DW and loops until the pause is complete.
+This pipeline only pauses your DW if no queries or loads are running.

+Set the following parameters upon execution of the pipeline:
+* **SubscriptionID** - The GUID identifier for the subscription the Azure SQL DW is running from.
+To get this ID, go to the Subscriptions tab of the Azure Portal.
+* **ResourceGroup** - The name of the resource group where the Azure SQL DW lives.
+* **Server** - The name of your Azure SQL DW server.
+This is not the full _yourdwserver.database.windows.net_ server name.
+This is just the initial _yourdwserver_ section.
+* **DW** - The name of the DW database.

+This pipeline executes the command under your ADF Managed Service Identity (MSI).
+Thus that MSI must be granted proper permissions as explained in the instructions for BackupAzureSQLDW above.
+The MSI must also have db_owner permission in the DW.

+This pipeline depends on the [lsDW](https://raw.githubusercontent.com/furmangg/automating-azure-sql-dw/master/ADFv2/lsDW.json) linked service and the [ds_sqldw_generic](https://raw.githubusercontent.com/furmangg/automating-azure-sql-dw/master/ADFv2/dw_sqldw_generic.json) dataset to enable the Lookup activity to check whether queries are running.

 <br/><br/>

 ### [CLI](https://github.com/furmangg/automating-azure-sql-dw/tree/master/CLI)

+This CLI script will likely not work against a SQL Pool running in an Azure Synapse Analytics workspace (preview) but do work against "Azure Synapse Analytics (formerly Azure SQL DW)".
+Stay tuned for subsequent updates which support Synapse workspaces.

 #### resumeDW.bat